Iyd4raf/german-nouns-vocabulary-list/README.md

 # german-vocabulary-list-keeper
 Single page application for managing foreign language vocabulary lists alongside their plurals.
 In this implementation, German was chosen.

-Built with Javascript and Material Design Bootstrap.
+Built with JavaScript and Material Design Bootstrap.

-Code written using Javascript MVC module design pattern.
+Code written using JavaScript MVC module design pattern.

 <h4>Features</h4>